ankit-tejwan/Program-for-LED-with-Nvidia-Jetson-Orin-Nano-8GB-Dev-Kit-via-the-GPIO/README.md

 Rotate the jetson until the RJ45 is facing down, and we can see the word Nvidia is on the left side.

-Connect the ground (pin 6) to the negative of LED (shorter leg), indicated by the orange wire.
+Connect the ground (pin 6) to the negative of LED (shorter leg), indicated by the black wire.

-Connect the pin7 to the positive of LED (longer leg), indicated by a green wire.
+Connect the pin7 to the positive of LED (longer leg), indicated by a white wire.

 # Run script.py